Koketso-dax/spygame/README.md

 - `npm build` then `npm start`

 Please note: due to a bug using useReducer() this only works if built not in dev.

+Just enter the number of players, set a time limit and play.